Christopher Lemons Profile Picture

-Chris Lemons has been a commercial diver for over 14 years, and currently specialises in deep sea Saturation diving, operating almost exclusively in the Oil and Gas Industry.
-This highly specialised form of diving involves living in the claustrophobic confines of a decompression chamber for up to 28 days at...
+Chris Lemons has been a commercial diver and Supervisor for over 20 years, and currently specialises in deep sea saturation diving, operating almost exclusively in the oil and gas industry.
+This highly specialised form of diving involves living in the claustrophobic confines of a decompression chamber for up to 28...
 Read more

-Chris Lemons has been a commercial diver for over 14 years, and currently specialises in deep sea Saturation diving, operating almost exclusively in the Oil and Gas Industry.
+Chris Lemons has been a commercial diver and Supervisor for over 20 years, and currently specialises in deep sea saturation diving, operating almost exclusively in the oil and gas industry.

 This highly specialised form of diving involves living in the claustrophobic confines of a decompression chamber for up to 28 days at a time, commuting daily to the sea-bed in a diving bell, and working at depths of up to 900 feet for 6 hours at a time.

-Chris Lemons was born in Edinburgh, raised in Cambridge, and now lives in the Scottish Highlands with his wife and daughter.
+Chris was born in Edinburgh, raised in Cambridge, and now lives in the South of France with his partner and two daughters.

 In this breathtaking experience former deep sea diver Chris Lemons will lead you on a guided tour of the relatively unknown world of saturation diving, where those involved live within the claustrophobic confines of a decompression chamber for up to 28 days at a time, commuting daily to the sea-bed...